yuriassis/shortcut-hub/docs/EXAMPLES.md

 # Usage Examples

 This document provides practical examples of how to use Shortcut Hub for various common tasks and scenarios.
+All shortcuts are automatically saved to both a JSON file and localStorage for reliability.

 ## Basic Examples